 On the face of it, it would appear that the ultimate paradigm of any religious belief, when boiled down to its essentials, is “sacrifice.”
-Human beings, accepting religious responsibility, are required to subsume their wishes, desires, creations and ambitions to a Divine will, and acceptance of that yoke defines the existence of a religious person, like Abraham’s actions at the Sacrifice of Isaac.
-However, the idea of sacrifice itself does not necessarily assume that the believer must sacrifice their moral standards as well, as the issue is conditioned upon a more fundamental basic question of the extent of the reliance of morality on religion.
-In the following section, we will show how the idea of sacrifice, wherein the religious person is required to subjugate himself to the yoke of Halakha even when it does not meet their moral standards, has been gaining ground in the modern Orthodox community in recent years, as well as the gendered repercussions of this theological approach.
+Human beings accepting religious responsibility are required to subsume their wishes, desires, creations and ambitions to the divine will, and acceptance of that yoke defines the existence of a religious person, as in Abraham’s actions at the binding of Isaac.
+However, the idea of sacrifice itself does not necessarily imply that the believer must sacrifice their moral standards as well, as that question depends upon a more fundamental basic question concerning the extent of the reliance of morality on religion.
+In the following section, we will show how the idea of sacrifice, wherein the religious person is required to subjugate himself to the yoke of halakhah even when it does not meet their moral standards, has been gaining ground in the modern Orthodox community in recent years, as well as the gendered repercussions of this theological approach.

-Rav Soloveitchik, the Halakhic thinker and one of the leaders of the modern Orthodox community in the US whose influence was also marked in Israel, was one of the foremost developers of Sacrifice Theology.
-According to eRav Soloveitchik, sacrifice is the foremost religious paradigm and the ultimate expression of the sacrifice demanded of man, since without enslavement to God, human beings cannot be free but instead are subjugated and enslaved by life’s circumstances.
-Self-improvement via Halakha means overcoming natural desires, urges, and sometimes even moral standards, and therefore, religious life entails self-sacrifice.
-Sacrifice is the ideal according to which one bases the entirety of religious life, and therefore it transforms internal personal conflict into a constitutive paradigm.
-Rav Soloveitchik argued explicitly that when there is a conflict between divine will and morality, divine will trumps the moral code:
+One of the foremost developers of sacrifice theology was Rav Soloveitchik, the halakhic thinker and one of the leaders of the modern Orthodox community in the US; he also had a marked influence in Israel.
+According to Soloveitchik, sacrifice is the foremost religious paradigm and the ultimate expression of what is demanded of man, since without enslavement to God, human beings cannot be free but instead are subjugated and enslaved by the circumstances of life.
+Self-improvement via halakha means overcoming natural desires, urges and sometimes even moral standards so that religious life ultimately entails self-sacrifice.
+Sacrifice is the ideal upon which the entirety of religious life is based and this transforms internal personal conflict into a constitutive paradigm.
+Rav Soloveitchik has argued explicitly that when there is a conflict between divine will and morality, divine will supersedes the moral code:

-It is self-evident - many problems are unsolvable, you can't help it.
-For instance, the problem of mamzerim [bastards] – […] you can't help it.
+It is self-evident – many problems are unsolvable, you can’t help it.
+For instance, the problem of mamzerim [bastards] – […] you can’t help it.
 All we have it the Jewish nachalah [heritage] – no one can abandon it. […] It cannot be abandoned. […] What can we do?
 This is toras moshe [the Torah of Moses]; this is surrender; this is kabalas ol malchus shamayim [accepting the yoke of the divine rule].
 We surrender.
 The Torah summons the Jew to live halachically.
 We cannot allow an eishes ish [married woman], no matter how tragic the case, to remarry without a get. […] Sometimes the cases are very tragic, as I know from my own experience.

 Sacrificing the moral principle here is clear.
-The claim that sometimes there is no opportunity to free a woman from the chains of her marriage or change the forlorn fate of the bastard, which is not a sin or a crime, assumes that sometimes the moral principle must be sacrificed on the altar of Halakha.
+The claim that sometimes there is no opportunity to free a woman from the chains of her marriage or change the forlorn fate of the bastard, which is not a sin or a crime, assumes that sometimes the moral principle must be sacrificed on the altar of halakhah.

 Rav Soloveitchik’s students in Israel transformed the conflict between religious and